zytham/SMAI/Non_Linear_classification/README.md

-Refer attached PDF for problem statement.
+Refer attached PDF ( ProblemStatements_assign.pdf ) for problem statement of Neural network and SVM.